 Malabar Chicken Curry Recipe

 DO NOT use desiccated dry coconut to make this recipe.

-Others – Apart from the above-mentioned ingredients, you will also need some basic ingredients such as onions, green chilies, ginger-garlic paste, and salt.
-You can adjust green chilies according to your heat preference.
+Others – You will also need some basic ingredients such as red onions, green chilies, ginger-garlic paste, and salt.
+You can adjust the amount of green chilies according to your preferred level of heat.

-For tempering – The tempering is optional but it does add a great flavor.
-The chicken curry is tempered with a coconut oil tadka of shallots, mustard seeds, and fresh coconut.
+For Tempering – Tempering is optional, but it adds a great flavor.
+Malabar chicken curry is tempered with a coconut oil tadka of shallots, brown mustard seeds, and fresh coconut.

-Heat 4 tablespoon coconut oil in a medium-sized heavy bottom pan over medium-high heat.
+Step 1: Heat 4 tablespoons of coconut oil in a medium-sized, heavy-bottomed pan over medium-high heat.

-Once the oil is hot, add 1 cup of chopped onions and fry until the onions turn slightly brown (8-10 minutes), stirring frequently.
+Step 2: Once the oil is hot, add 1 cup of chopped red onions and cook until the onions turn slightly brown (8-10 minutes), stirring frequently.

-Now add 1 cup of chopped tomatoes and cook for 2-3 minutes.
-Keep mashing the tomatoes from the back of a ladle.
+Step 5: Now add 1 cup of chopped tomatoes and cook for 2-3 minutes.
+Mash the tomatoes with the back of a ladle while cooking.

-Reduce the heat to low and cover the pan using a tight-fitting lid.
-Cook until the chicken is tender (30-35 mins).
+Step 8: Reduce the heat to low and cover the pan using a tight-fitting lid.
+Cook until the chicken is tender (approximately 40-45 minutes).

 Stir a few times while cooking.

-Open the lid and check for salt.
-Add more salt if needed and cook for another minute.
+Step 9: Open the lid and check for salt.
+Add more salt if needed, and cook for an additional minute.

-For tempering, heat 2 tablespoon coconut oil in a small pan over medium-high heat.
+Step 10: Heat 2 tablespoon coconut oil in a small pan over medium-high heat for tempering.

-Add 1 teaspoon mustard seeds and let them crackle for 2-3 seconds.
-Add ¼ cup chopped or grated fresh coconut and ¼ cup sliced shallots to the pan.
+Step 12: Add ยผ cup chopped or grated fresh coconut and ยผ cup sliced shallots to the pan.

-Pour the tempering over the chicken curry and mix well.
-Serve hot with pathiri or coconut rice.
+Step 14: Pour the tempering over the chicken curry and mix well.
+Serve hot.

-You can freeze it for up to 1 month.
-Thaw overnight in the refrigerator, heat well and serve.
-If the gravy has thickened after freezing, add some more water while heating.
+You can also freeze this chicken curry for up to 2 months.
+Thaw overnight in the refrigerator, then reheat and serve.

+Malabar Chicken Curry Recipe